Carry each other’s burdens,

 Stephen Ministers assigned to a caring relationship have contact with their care receiver on a regular basis.
 This normally means weekly.

 To keep this ministry vital requires support from everyone!
-Please prayerfully consider if you might be called to become a Stephen Minister.
+Prayerfully consider if you might be called to become a Stephen Minister.
 Feel free to speak to Sue Campau, Jan Boyer, Ron Bostick, or the Pastors with any questions.

-If you are aware of someone that may need a Stephen Minister, please contact Mel Tolliver.
+Also, if you are aware of someone that may need a Stephen Minister, please contact Pastor Alan Shaw at .

 Praise be to the God and Father of our Lord Jesus Christ,